 Two years ago, I wrote a Reelrundown list titled 7 Horror Movie Villains That Deserve a Reboot.
 In it, I shared how I longed for a new Jeepers Creepers movie, and how awesome the Creeper was to me.

 Looking back, it was silly of me to include the flying monstrosity.
-Something this sinister, this evil, was bound to go through cinematic revival before long.
+Something this sinister, this evil, was bound to undergo cinematic revival before long.
 But I honestly thought it wouldn’t happen given the unending controversy with creator Victor Salva.
 (A topic I love to write about someday, but…)

 Anyhow, this “reboot” came, about a month before Halloween too.
 All I can say is, it’s bad.
 It’s godawful.
 It’s terrible even by the standards of slasher sequels like Halloween 5.

 What went wrong?
 The question should instead be, what managed not to go wrong?
-From overcooked CGI backgrounds that’d look bad on a PlayStation 2 to bizarre lighting decisions, to truly cringe-worthy dialogue and acting, just about everything in this revival invites criticism.
+From overcooked CGI backgrounds that’d look bad in a PlayStation 2 game to bizarre lighting decisions, to truly cringe-worthy dialogue and acting, just about everything in this revival invites criticism.
 Wait, I should say, condemnation.

-Towards the end, the story refused to wrap up too.
+Worse, the story refused to wrap up too.
 The hallucinations of Sydney Craven’s Laine were one of the very few intriguing elements of the show, but as abruptly as the Creeper swooping in for a kill, they were abandoned and stuffed away.
-Was it because this was intended to start a new cinematic trilogy?
+Was it because this movie was intended as the start of a new cinematic trilogy?